DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - e.g. a company that collects personal information on employees for payroll is a data controller (but, if they pass this info to a third-party to process payroll, the payroll company is the data processor, see below)
     - A data controller decides what data to process and directs the data processor to process the data.
   - 🔴**Data processor**: 📯🅾️an entity working on behalf (or the direction) of the data controller, that processes PII; they have a responsibility to protect the privacy of the data and not use it for any purpose other than directed by the data controller; **OR** 📯🅾️ Data processor is any system used to process data.
-    - a data controller can hire a third party to process data, and in this context, the third party is the data processor; data processors are often third-party entities that process data for an org at the direction of the data controller
+    - a data controller can hire a third party to process data, and in this context, the third party is the data processor; data processors are often 🧠third-party entities that process data for an org at the direction of the data controller
     - Third-party organizations that process personal data on behalf of a data controller are known as data processors.
 The organization that they are contracting with would act in the role of the business or mission owners, and others within the third party organization would have the role of data administrators, granting access as needed to the data based on their operational procedures and data classification.
     - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data soley on behalf of the data controller"
       - GDPR also restricts data tranfers to countries outside EU, with fines for violations